avischerr/fullstack-employee-list/readme.md

 Objectives _(read this carefully)_:

-- Create a server that responds to the specified restful routes
+- Create a server that responds to the specified RESTful routes
-- Each route responds back with **dummy data for now**
+- Each route should respond back with **dummy data for now**

 Technologies: